Sunday, December 1, 2024

 28 Sep: We visited Raquel and Stan for the day.
 It is quite unique for us to visit another couple, both of whom are genealogists.
 Everyone took a nap in the afternoon except for Ron, who worked on his index.
 We went to dinner at a new, ritzy Italian place that couldn't offer anything to fit Ron's diet, so he ate a plate of noodles and half of Cynthia's Norwegian trout (which was quite good).

 27 Sep: We enjoyed breakfast with Dave & Barb before packing and leaving Fort Wayne at 11:30 AM with a forecast of rain coming in an hour from the south anywhere along our route.
 Our plan was to circumnavigate Chicago to Aurora, Illinois to visit Raquel and Stan Despite the threat, we stayed dry and enjoyed the scenery, fields and occasional harvest activity..
 Stan has lots and lots of interesting stories and an excellent memory (for his stories at least).
 They fed us a delicious chicken, sweet potato and salad dinner.
-Route was West Washington to West Jefferson -> US 24 (12 miles) to R on IN 114 a long way to join IN 14 through Rochester (where I expected rain but was not disappointed to stay dry) but there was a detour that took us north to IN 10 W until it crossed into Illinois and became a very rough road, IL 114 to Momene where we turned L on Second street and continued through Kankakee to a R on IL 102 that was a very nice road to Wilmington, IL, L on IL 53 briefly to R on Strip Mine Road, R on IL 129 onto I-55 N 20 miles to exit 257, L on US 30 4 mile to IL 59 N 10 miles that took forever, L on Aurora Road -> Indian Trail Road, L on Felton into Stonegate West, R on Havershire, 2nd R on Kingsley.
+Route was West Washington to West Jefferson -> US 24 (12 miles) to R on IN 114 a long way to join IN 14 through Rochester (where I expected rain but was not disappointed to stay dry) but there was a detour that took us north to IN 10 W until it crossed into Illinois and became a very rough road, IL 114 to Momene where we turned L on Second Street and continued through Kankakee to a R on IL 102 that was a very nice road to Wilmington, IL, L on IL 53 briefly to R on Strip Mine Road, R on IL 129 onto I-55 N 20 miles to exit 257, L on US 30 4 mile to IL 59 N 10 miles that took forever, L on Aurora Road -> Indian Trail Road, L on Felton into Stonegate West, R on Havershire, 2nd R on Kingsley.
 We were so happy to get off the bike and be done traveling for the day.

 26 Sep: We enjoyed a peaceful, quiet day at the Allen County Library (Indiana) with Barb and husband Dave.
 They have certain traveled to a lot of places and have interesting tales to tell.
 Since Ron had no research plan to follow, he didn't find anything important.